robdasilva/lesslog/README.md

 ## AWS Lambda & CloudWatch

-`lesslog` was created with AWS Lambda in mind and its default log formatting is optimized for Amazon CloudWatch.
+`lesslog` was created with AWS Lambda in mind and its default logging format is optimized for Amazon CloudWatch.
 As Lambda functions are reused as much as possible, `clear` must be called at the end of each Lambda execution to prevent the internal buffers to bloat and carry over log messages from previous executions.
+To resemble Lambda's default log message format, `tag` must be used at the very beginning of each execution, to add the `awsRequestId` to the logs.

 ## Installation